simetenn/uncertainpy/docs/source/quickstart.rst

 ==========
 This section gives a brief overview of what you need to know to perform an uncertainty quantification and sensitivity analysis with Uncertainpy.
+It only gives the most basic way of getting started, many more options than shown here are available.

 The uncertainty quantification and sensitivity analysis includes three main components: